-HDR for dual-affiliation members
+HDR for Dual-Affiliation Members

 The criteria used by this research committee to grant authorization for the HDR defense will include, among others: